indigo-sadland/overwhelmed/README.md

 # overwhelmed

-Parser of whois information.
+Whois information parser.
 Supports 2 type of output: cmd and .docx (Requires API key).

 ### API:
 To Get a Metered License API Key in the Free Tier, sign up on https://cloud.unidoc.io